DoSOCSv2/DoSOCSv2/README.md

   </p>

   <p>
   DoSPDX is aimed at processing software packages into SPDX documents.
 This utility will scan, store, and print spdx documents.
-DoSPDX Stores SPDX docs in a MySQL database, the same that is documented <a href="https://github.com/spdx-tools/Database">here</a>.
+DoSOCS Stores SPDX docs in a MySQL database, the same that is documented <a href="https://github.com/spdx-tools/Database">here</a>.
   </p>
 </div>